top of page

 Julie gave Marge a knowing look.
 “Yes, Dr. Boxman.
 It’s definitive.”

 “Thank God.
 Congratulations, Dr. McCray.
 I knew you could do it.
 Now, lockdown communication and retrieve more samples.
 We’ll need robust findings no one can dispute.
-That’s when we’ll tell the world.
+Then we’ll tell the world.
 It’s the greatest discovery in NASA history.
 The publicity will get us the funding we need.
 Call me when you have them.
 Again, great work.”
 He hung up.

 “Wow.
 That felt so good,” Julie said, grinning at Marge.
 “Let’s write the press release.”
 The two scientists dove into their task, wordsmithing back and forth when Julie’s office door flung open, and an intern barged in.